iamjackg/d1mini-gb-shield/README.md

 #### Pins

 Your ESP board might come with these, but you'll need **two 8-pin male headers** to solder/connect the shield to the microcontroller board.
-The [https://www.sparkfun.com/products/18221](SparkFun 10-Pin Header) is a good example (you can just snip off two pins).
+The [SparkFun 10-Pin Header](https://www.sparkfun.com/products/18221) is a good example (you can just snip off two pins).

 #### Game Boy Link Cable